 - A QR code generated through Spain Travel Health.
 This can be done via the website or through the SpTH app, available in Google Play and the App Store.

 - A vaccination certificate showing that full vaccination against COVID-19 was completed more than 14 days before the flight to Spain (with an approved vaccine).

 Requirements for minors varies by age.
 Read more in the “Entry and Exit Requirements: SPAIN” section.
 The same section describes the criteria that unvaccinated travelers must meet to enter the country.

 Other European countries

 Outside of the EU, some European countries are allowing entry from the US.
-These include: Albania, Bosnia and Herzegovina, Georgia, North Macedonia, Turkey and Ukraine.
-There may be testing or quarantine requirements in place, so be sure to carefully review the government’s guidelines before booking any travel.
+These include: Albania, Bosnia and Herzegovina, Georgia, Montenegro, North Macedonia, Serbia, Turkey and Ukraine.
+There may be testing or quarantine requirements in place, so be sure to carefully read the government’s guidelines in addition to reviewing the epidemiological situation before booking any travel.

 If I’m already in Europe, can I travel to other countries in the EU?

-Many countries only take into account where you claim residency, while others refer to the country you have been in 10-14 days prior to entry or crossing the border.
+Some countries only take into account where you claim residency, while others refer to the country you have been in 10-14 days prior to entry or crossing the border.
 If you travel to one of the European countries that are welcoming U.S. citizens, you may be able to fly or drive into other countries in the EU.
-Be prepared, though, to potentially self-quarantine or provide a negative COVID test result.
+Be prepared, though, to potentially self-quarantine or provide a negative COVID test result or proof of vaccination.
 It’s important to check if your desired destination (and any transit locations) has guidelines about this.